-Ranging from Easy to Challenging the trails at Garner State Park offer something for all experience levels.
-There are 20 trails in total, and on my last visit I was able to knock out three trails and a fun walkway.
+Ranging from Easy to Challenging the trails at Garner State Park offers something for all experience levels.
+There are 20 trails in total, and on my last visit, I was able to knock out three trails and a fun walkway.

 |Old Entrance Road||.84 miles||20 minutes||Easy|

 |Donovan Trail||.71 miles||30 minutes||Moderate|

 |Blinn River Trail||.53 miles||20 minutes||Easy|